How to Host Your Murder Mystery

 • Host can play character minimally

-• Use alternate/backup character
+• Use alternate/backup to play character

-10. Tips for an Amazing Experience
+9. Tips for an Amazing Experience

 For First-Time Hosts